The Motherhood Penalty

 Being Pushed Out

 After returning from maternity leave, many mothers report feeling left behind.
+35.9% of women said they were sidelined or demoted while pregnant, on maternity leave or upon returning to work.
 52% of working mums are dissatisfied with the support they receive from employers when returning to work.
-Mums feel overlooked for promotions, excluded from key projects, and unsupported by their colleagues, which can leave them feeling demoralised and disengaged.
+Mums feel overlooked for promotions, excluded from key projects, and unsupported by their colleagues, many eventually being pushed out the workplace.

 How Can Employers Make a Change?